 Nature is so versatile and I want my children to think creatively and use it in a variety of ways.
 So, I intend to play with nature alongside my children more often.
 I believe modeling creativity can help build creativity.
-Watch out because we may just become a little bush crafty this month!

-Do you ever make craft or play alongside your children?
+Do you ever make a craft or play alongside your children?
 Do you think your play helps build their creativity?